 played as per Tournament Rules T2 (page 65 Laws book).

-- 4 points shall be awarded for each match.
+- 5 game points shall be awarded for each match.
 Teams shall

-receive 1 point for each win.
-No points shall be awarded for a loss.
+receive 1 match point for each match win, and no points shall be awarded for a loss.
 Results of

 matches must be notified to the League Organiser by the